Electric car use by country: Malaysia

+Malta

 Mexico

 In October 2009 Nissan reached an agreement with the Mexico City government, purchasing 500 Leafs for use of government and corporate fleets.
 In exchange, recharging infrastructure was to be deployed by the city government.
 The first 100 Leafs (destined for the taxi fleet) were delivered in 2011.

 As of February 2013, about 70 Leafs were deployed as taxis, 50 in Aguascalientes and 20 in Mexico City.

 Retail Leaf sales began in June 2014.
 Retail deliveries of the BMW i3 began 2014.

 The second generation Volt and Tesla Model S began in 2015.

 As of October 2012, no government purchase incentives were available.
 However, electric cars are exempted from Mexico City's driving restriction scheme Hoy No Circula.

 Nepal

-There are 45,000 electric vehicles running in Nepal as of 2019.
+Nepal led Asia's new car sales of electric vehicles in 2023 with a market share of 83%.
+Nearly all of Nepal's energy is from renewable sources generated by hydropower.
+Nepal has also prioritized infrastructure development to support ownership of EVs, making it simple to own one.
+There were 45,000 electric vehicles running in Nepal as of 2019.
+Although detailed information is not available, over 50% of the cars sold in Nepal in 2022 were electric.

 Nepal is one of the best countries to buy an EV.
 Electric cars are actually a better deal in Nepal due to following reasons: